Lactarius subflammeus: Description

 The cap is 3–7 cm wide, convex, eventually becoming shallowly depressed in the center.
 The margin of the cap is curved inward then arched, with short translucent striations (grooves) at maturity.
 The cap surface is slimy to sticky, smooth, not zonate.
 It is scarlet when young, but becomes orange to yellowish-orange and duller when older.
 The attachment of the gills to the stem is adnate (squarely attached) to decurrent (running down the length of the stem); the gills are moderately broad, with spacing close to subdistant (with visible spaces between the gills).
 They are whitish or colored similar to the cap but paler.
 The stem is 4–9 cm long, 5–15 mm thick, and thicker near the base.
 The smooth stem surface can be either moist or dry depending on the moisture in the environment.
 It is hollow, fragile, and colored like the cap.

 The flesh is thin, fragile, pale pinkish-buff to dull orangish-buff.
 The mushroom's odor is not distinctive, and the taste slowly becomes acrid.
 The latex is white, and does not change color with continued exposure to air.
 It does not stain the tissues, and tastes acrid.
 The spore print is white.
-The species is considered inedible, and consumption is not recommended.
+The species is considered inedible and its consumption is not recommended.

 Microscopic characteristics

-The spores are 7.5–9 by 6.5–7.5 µm, with an ellipsoid shape.
-Their surfaces are ornamented with warts and short ridges that do not form a reticulum (a network of raised net-like ridges on the surface), with ridges up to 1.0 µm high.
+The spores are 7.5–9 by 6.5–7.5 μm, with an ellipsoid shape.
+Their surfaces are ornamented with warts and short ridges that do not form a reticulum (a network of raised net-like ridges on the surface), with ridges up to 1.0 μm high.
 The spores are hyaline (translucent), and amyloid—they absorb iodine when stained with Melzer's reagent.
-The basidia (spore-bearing cells) are four-spored, and measure 42 by 9 µm.
+The basidia (spore-bearing cells) are four-spored, and measure 42 by 9 μm.
 The cap cuticle is a modified ixotrichoderm, meaning that the hyphae are embedded in a slimy or gelatinous layer.